 The category "wood products" in WARM comprises dimensional lumber and medium-density fiberboard (MDF).
-Dimensional lumber includes wood used for containers, packaging and buildings and includes crates, pallets, furniture and lumber such as two-by-fours (EPA, 2015a).
-Fiberboard, including

-MDF, is a panel product that consists of wood chips pressed and bonded with a resin and is used primarily to make furniture (EPA, 1995).
-At end of life, wood products can be recovered for recycling, sent to a landfill or combusted.
+Dimensional lumber includes wood used for containers, packaging, and buildings and includes crates, pallets, furniture, and lumber such as two-by-fours (EPA, 2018a).
+Fiberboard, including MDF, is a panel product that consists of wood chips pressed and bonded with a resin and is used primarily to make furniture (EPA, 1995).
+At end of life, dimensional lumber can be recovered for reuse, sent to a landfill or combusted; MDF can be sent to a landfill or combusted.